Everybody is looking forward to the holiday season and Christmas.

 The outfit should be designed to allow the dog to go potty without soiling it or it should be taken off when he goes outside to take care of business.

 11Dogs in the Kitchen

-After you ensure safety of your dogs, kids and yourself during the Christmas celebrations, make sure you still have a good time together:
+After you ensure the safety of your dogs, kids, and yourself during the Christmas celebrations, make sure you still have a good time together: